backlineint/real-world/hexo/source/_posts/Introduction.md

 ## So now what?

 Following New Orleans I'm not alone in taking these methods beyond proof of concept and applying them to larger projects.
 However, what I haven't seen enough of is the sharing of the challenges that come with taking this component based theming approach beyond proof of concept.
 This site aims to document these challenges through a series of examples.
 Hopefully this can save a few headaches and also inform the discussion about the future of component based theming in Drupal 8.
 First up, let's take a look at the basics of this process.

-## Notes
-* Alt titles: Introduction.
-Orgins.
-* Do I need the hero?
-* Should I go with city photos or cast photos?